U.S. spied on Merkel and European allies with Danish help, reports say

 The NSA had taken advantage of a surveillance collaboration with Denmark’s military intelligence unit FE to do so, it said.

-Denmark’s defense ministry has not responded to AFP’s requests for a comment.
+Denmark’s defense ministry has not responded to AFP-Jiji’s requests for a comment.

 Defense Minister Trine Bramsen, who took over the defense portfolio in June 2019, was informed of the spying in August 2020, according to DR.